National Peers – Graduation and Transfer

 Graduation Transfer Rate

-Many students attend college with the intention to earn a credential or prepare for university transfer or both.
-The combined graduation and transfer rate is the percentage of a *student cohort who complete a PCC degree/certificate or who transfer to a university without a PCC credential within a fixed time period.
-The Peer group referenced below consists of ten community colleges similar to PCC.
+Many students attend college with the intention to earn a credential, prepare for transfer or both.
+The combined graduation and transfer rate is the percentage of a *student cohort who complete a PCC degree/certificate or who transfer without a PCC credential within a fixed time period.

-Approximately 39% of first time college degree/certificate-seeking students enrolled full-time fall 2019, completed a PCC credential and/or transferred to a university by fall 2022.
-Combined graduation transfer rates among national peers ranged from a low of 33% to a high of 50% and eight colleges had a higher graduation transfer rate than PCC.
+Approximately 45% of first time college degree/certificate-seeking students enrolled full-time fall 2020, completed a PCC credential or transferred by fall 2023.
+Combined graduation transfer rates among national peers ranged from a low of 36% to a high of 54% and six colleges had a higher graduation transfer rate than PCC.

 3-Year Graduation Transfer Rate Combined

-Fall Cohort Year Peer Range (low to high) PCC Grad&Transfer Peers w/higher rates
+Fall Cohort Year Peer Range PCC Graduation Transfer Peers w/higher rates

 Graduation Rate